 Professionals at these firms also benefit from vast professional networks, which can be especially handy for cases requiring specialized knowledge.
 Clients who hire Big Law firms to represent them can benefit from the reputation of a firm working on their case, as well as the long hours that attorneys and staff dedicate to their work.

 What type of lawyer makes the most money?

 While where you live and the size of your law firm can dictate how much you might earn as a lawyer, the industry you work in also comes into play.
-The Bureau of Labor Statistics reports that the following industries paid the highest annual mean wages in May of 2021:
+The Bureau of Labor Statistics reports that the following industries paid the highest annual median pay in May of 2022: